emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

     // Set of tokens in the collection
     tokens: UnorderedSet<TokenId>,
     // What is the price of each token in this series?
 If this is specified, when minting,
-    // Users will need to attach enough $Axion to cover the price.
+    // Users will need to attach enough $Fermi to cover the price.
     price: Option<Balance>,
     // Owner of the collection
     owner_id: AccountId,